 - Preheat oven to 350 degrees.
 Grease bottom and sides of 9 x 5-inch loaf pan.

-- Combine flour, sugar, baking powder and salt in a large bowl.
+. - Combine flour, sugar, baking powder and salt in a large bowl.
 Make a well in the center.
-Set aside
+Set aside.

 - Mix together egg, milk, melted butter, lemon zest and lemon juice.
-Pour into well.
+Pour into the well.
 Mix just until combined.
 Stir in yogurt.
 Gently fold in blueberries.

 - Pour batter into prepared pan and bake for 50 to 55 minutes.
-Cool on a wire rack for 10 minutes before removing from pan.
+Cool on a

 For Lemon Glaze: